 The most popular activities at the lake are boating, fishing and camping.
 Scattered around the shore of the lake are nearly 100 boat-in campsites.
-As the name suggests these campsites can only be reached by boat.
+As the name suggests, these campsites can only be reached by boat.

 You are allowed to sleep on your boats anywhere within the park as long as it has anchor lights.
-If you wish to tie up to the shore it must be at one of the designated boat-in campsites.
+If you wish to tie up to the shore, it must be at one of the designated boat-in campsites.

 Reservations are usually required during the busy summer camping season.
 The Warm Springs Creek area has 58 hike-in campsites, all of these sites lake views.
 Some of these campsites require hiking steep trails to reach them.

-Dry Creek Road which leads up to Lake Sonoma from Highway 101 has numerous wine tasting rooms and wineries and some spectacular scenery.
-Lake Sonoma is a great place for a day trip, camping adventure or pleasant stop while visiting the local wineries.
+Dry Creek Road, which leads up to Lake Sonoma from Highway 101, has numerous wine tasting rooms and wineries and some spectacular scenery.
+Lake Sonoma is a great place for a day trip, camping adventure, or pleasant stop while visiting the local wineries.

 Where is Lake Sonoma

-Driving distance is about 81 miles from San Francisco and 125 miles from Sacramento.
+Lake Sonoma Park Headquarters 3333 Skaggs Springs Rd Geyserville, CA 95441 (707) 431-4533.
+The driving distance is about 81 miles from San Francisco and 125 miles from Sacramento.